Where One Life Ends...

 She looked up at him with a slight mix of annoyance and disbelief, “The answer, Captain, is that you’re crazy to have such an alien on board.
 You must be!
 I-I still can’t believe that I saw what I just saw.
 The only place feral Calians are found, besides the wastelands of their home planet, would be in… I don’t know, death arenas on the asteroid slums!”

 “And that’s exactly where I found him.”
-Treta said with a slight shrug of his shoulders, “But don’t worry, Doctor, we’ve long since cleaned, calmed, and drugged the sweet devil up.
+Treta said with a slight shrug of his shoulders, “But don’t worry, Doctor, we’ve long since calmed the sweet devil.
 I assure you, Cono is quite safe to be around now.”
 He leaned down nearer to her then and, using his walking stick, pointed out where the Calian was: standing on the edge of the cargo bay pulling up one of several large crates that was being brought up from below.
 “Notice how slowly he moves.
 Now look back into your studies and tell me that isn’t right.”

 “You’re sedating him?
 Like the Bioman?”